znep/query-coordinator/README.md

 - `watch`: Whether or not to watch files for changes.
 If a change to any of the tested files is detected, the tests will re-run.
-> IMPORTANT: If you're using vim, you need to add this to your .vimrc:
+> IMPORTANT: If you're using vim, you need to add this to your `.vimrc`:

-  `set backupcopy=yes`
+        set backupcopy=yes

   Otherwise, vim's rename-on-save behavior will confuse webpack.
 See [this issue](https://github.com/webpack/webpack/issues/781#issuecomment-95523711).